· ·

 6. Isthmus Corinth

 The Isthmus of Corinth is a narrow channel that separated the peninsula of the Peloponnese from the rest of the Greek mainland.
-On the west of the Isthmus is the Gulf of Corinth and to the east, the Saronic Gulf and is at this very point where the Aegean Sea meets the Ionian Sea.
-Channels have been built today to connect these two parts of lands and they have become a famous attraction for tourists, as not only the views are incredible, but also because it has become a spot for high-adrenaline activities, like bungee jumping.
+On the west of the Isthmus is the Gulf of Corinth, and to the east, the Saronic Gulf.
+It is at this very point where the Aegean Sea meets the Ionian Sea.
+Channels have been built today to connect these two parts of the land, and they have become a famous attraction for tourists, not only because the views are incredible but also because it has become a spot for high-adrenaline activities like bungee jumping.

 Additionally, there is also a lot of history connected to this place.
-In ancient times Corinth used to be one of the most powerful and culturally important cities in Greece.
+In ancient times, Corinth was one of the most powerful and culturally important cities in Greece.
 The ancient city of Corinth ruins is a very interesting archeological site that attracts hundreds of visitors to visit the notable temple of Apollo from the 6th century or the Ancient Agora.
-In this very own ancient city is as well where St. Paul lived, preached and wrote the First Epistle to the Corinthians.
+This ancient city is also where St. Paul lived, preached, and wrote the First Epistle to the Corinthians.

 Interesting Day Tour to Corinth: